jrhammond/EventNetworks/README.md

 Download, munge, and transform Phoenix auto-coded event data to daily event-networks.

-`phoenixNet' includes a small set of functions that download a specified range of daily event files from the Phoenix data storage (http://phoenixdata.org/data/current), process the data to remove possible duplicate events, subset by actors to focus on interactions between state governments, and convert the resulting data to a set of daily
+'phoenixNet' includes a small set of functions that download a specified range of daily event files from the Phoenix data storage (http://phoenixdata.org/data/current), process the data to remove possible duplicate events, subset by actors to focus on interactions between state governments, and convert the resulting data to a set of daily